 And guess what ?
 MPM is not compatible with HTTP/2

-So, as we really really want HTTP/2 to be proposed, we will be using the PHP’s FPM interpreter, standing for FastCGI Process Manager… Compatible with HTTP/2 !
+So, as we really really want to offer HTTP/2, we will be using the PHP’s FPM interpreter (standing for FastCGI Process Manager) which is… compatible with HTTP/2 !

 The FPM “solution”

 Below is the recipe to follow (see sources at the end of the post) :

 Install the PHP’s FPM package (I assume here that you have kept the official Stretch PHP version) :